On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Prof. Eyal Goren for suggesting the computations which led to the discovery of these results.
 I would like to thank Prof. Ernst Kani for some useful discussions as well as recommending several references.
+I would like to thank the referee, for their numerous helpful suggestions.
 I would like to thank the many developers of SAGE without which the computations through which we uncovered these results would not be possible.
 I would also like to thank the SAGE Notebook project for the use of various computing resources which they have made available through their various funding sources.